prathmesh8976u/BreatheSync/README.md

 The main objectives of BreatheSync are:

-- To create a centralized platform for wellness-related content.
+- To develop a web-based platform focused on stress relief and wellness.
-- To provide easy access to meditation and yoga resources.
+- To provide users with easy access to meditation and relaxation resources.
+- To provide guided yoga and meditation content.
 - To provide motivational content from inspiring speakers.
-- To provide wellness and mindfulness-related blogs.
+- To provide spiritual and wellness-related content.
+- To provide personalized content suggestions based on user conditions through the chatbot.
-- To encourage relaxation and self-care.
+- To collect user feedback and improve the platform.
-- To create a simple and user-friendly website interface.
+- To create a simple and user-friendly wellness platform.
-- To allow users to register and log in to the platform.
-- To provide a feedback system for collecting user opinions.
-- To develop a practical web application as part of the BCA final-year project.

 ---